5 Best Work Trousers with Knee Pads (Review) in 2023

-I’m a bit slimmer than most, and I found that the legs are a bit loose, especially towards the ankle, even though everything else fitted perfectly.
+I’m a bit slimmer than most, and I found that the legs are a somewhat loose, especially towards the ankle, even though everything else fit perfectly.

 Looking for the cheaper version?
 Scruffs do a “Worker Plus”.
-It offers many of the same qualities as the 3D, but they’re priced at just £35.
+These Scruffs work trousers offers many of the same qualities as the 3D, but they’re priced at just £35.

-I’ve got a few different pairs of Apache trousers, but the Holster are the best.
+I’ve got a few different pairs of Apache work trousers, but the Holster pair are the best.

-Unless you’re hitting the peak of summer and it’s time for shorts, you’ll be good to go.
-So, as a hot weather trouser, they do the trick.
+Unless you’re hitting the peak of summer and it’s time for shorts, you’ll be good to go — as a hot weather option, the Apache Holster work trousers do the trick.

-And, I found that light rain wasn’t an issue as they are water-resistant (but not waterproof).
+These work trousers are lightweight, breathable, and I found that light rain wasn’t an issue either, as they’re water-resistant (but not waterproof).

-When you compare the Apache Holster to leading brands, they offer a lot of bang for the buck, weighing in at just £25.
+When you compare the Apache Holster to other leading workwear brands, they offer a lot of bang for the buck, weighing in at just under £30.

 There’s plenty of space for knee pad inserts.
-And, the pockets for knee inserts are reinforced, so they don’t wear out quickly like many other brands.
+What’s more, the pockets for knee inserts are reinforced, so they don’t wear out quickly like those of other brands.

-Are these the best all-round work trousers with knee pads?
+Are these the best all-round knee-padded work trousers?
 Probably not.
 But, they certainly are the best cheap work trousers.

-If you’re looking for a cheap pair of work trousers with knee pads, but with lack of storage space, these are for you.
-Not all of us want to fill our pockets full of rubbish, and this is exactly who these trousers are designed for.
+If you’re looking for a cheap pair of knee pad pocket work trousers, but without all the storage space, the Dickies Redhawk Action work pants are for you.
+Not all of us want to fill our pockets with rubbish, and this is exactly who these trousers are designed for.

-You’ll get a few zipped pockets, but the pockets aren’t loose, so you won’t want anything big or sharp in there.
+Keep in mind though, the pockets aren’t exactly loose, so you definitely won’t want anything big or sharp in there.

-They feel thicker than most and that means they do tend to get a bit toasty in the summer.
+These Dickies work trousers feel thicker than most, too — and that means they do tend to get a bit toasty in the summer.
 The flip side of that is they’re also toasty in winter!